ashvar97/IEEE-754-Floating-point-unit-using-System-C/README.md

 # IEEE 754 Floating-Point Unit using SystemC

 ## Overview
 This project presents a **SystemC-based implementation** of an **IEEE 754 compliant Floating-Point Unit (FPU)**.
-The FPU supports fundamental arithmetic operations—**addition, subtraction, multiplication, and division**—for both **single-precision (32-bit)** and **double-precision (64-bit)** floating-point numbers.
+The FPU supports fundamental arithmetic operations—**addition, subtraction, multiplication, and division**—for both **single-precision (32-bit)** floating-point numbers.
 Designed for hardware-accurate simulations, this module facilitates the integration and verification of floating-point arithmetic in digital systems.

 ## Features
 - **Arithmetic Operations**: Supports **addition**, **subtraction**, **multiplication**, and **division** operations.